florian101010/NAS-Docker-Backup-rsync/README.md

 **🏆 Why choose this script:** Traditional backup methods **corrupt Docker data** when containers are running.
 This script solves that problem by intelligently managing your entire Docker ecosystem - automatically discovering containers, gracefully stopping them for data consistency, creating comprehensive backups of everything (stacks, volumes, configs), and seamlessly restarting services.

-**✅ Designed for Compatibility:** Works perfectly on UGREEN NAS and is designed for high compatibility with Synology, QNAP, custom Linux NAS setups, Ubuntu, and Debian.
+✅ **Optimized for UGREEN NAS**, with high compatibility for Synology, QNAP, custom Linux NAS, Ubuntu, and Debian.
 ---

 ## Table of Contents